kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ### Filipino Nationalist Movement (1872-1898)

-After 300 years under Spanish yoke, Filipinos come to realize that they can probably do the oppression of their fellow Filipinos just as well as the Spanish, maybe even better.
+After 300 years under Spanish yoke, Filipinos come to realize that they can do the oppression of their fellow countrymen just as well as the Spanish, maybe even better.

 [`Illustration: Filipino priests Mariano Gomez, Jose Burgos and Jacinto Zamora, who are almost never seen apart.`](/images/gomburza-gomez-burgos-zamora.gif)

-- <span class=year>1872</span> Petty Spanish authorities execute the Filipino priests Gomburza (Gomez, Burgos, Zamora) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.
+- <span class=year>1872</span> Petty Spanish authorities execute the Filipino priests Mariano Gomez, Jose Burgos, and Jacinto Zamora (GOMBURZA) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.

 - <span class=year>1878</span> The Sultan of Sulu leases Sabah to the British North Borneo Company, who assured him they will return the territory after "just a couple of years, cross our hearts and hope to die."

 - <span class=year>1887</span> Jose Rizal publishes the subversive novel *Noli Me Tangere*, earning him the ire of Spanish authorities, and of high school students everywhere who are then required to submit a book report about it.

-- <span class=year>1891</span> Ignoring the universally bad reviews of his earlier novel, Rizal tries again and publishes its equally bad but more action-packed sequel *El Filibusterismo*, featuring more sexy scenes and car chases.
+- <span class=year>1891</span> Ignoring the universally negative reception of his earlier novel, Rizal tries again and publishes its equally bad but more action-packed sequel *El Filibusterismo*, featuring more sexy scenes and car chases.

 - <span class=year>1892</span> Andres Bonifacio and other Ilustrados found the Katipunan, a secret organization whose aim is to overthrow the ruling Spanish and take their place in oppressing the Indios.